lauraschaposnik/lauraschaposnik.github.io/_pages/family.md

 heading: My family
 ---

-My husband [James A. Unwin](https://jamesunwin.github.io/) is a physicist - we met in grad school at the University of Oxford back in 2008, and since then we have explored the world and built a beautiful family.
+My husband [James A. Unwin](https://jamesunwin.github.io/) is a physicist - we met in grad school at the University of Oxford back in 2008, and since then we have explored the world and built a beautiful family in Chicago.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">